- Who may use the libraries?

 A. The library accepts interlibrary loan requests from institutions participating in the SHARES program via OCLC.
 Materials are loaned for four weeks, for library use only.
 Due to high volume, only last-resort requests are accepted from libraries unaffiliated with a museum or academic institution.
 To send a request, please email firstname.lastname@example.org or fax (212) 333-1122.
 Requests from individuals and non-library institutions are not accepted.

 A. Yes.
-Materials may be held at the reference desk for up to a week.
+Materials may be held at the reference desk until you are finished with them.

 A. Yes, depending on the condition of the material.
 Scanners, photocopiers, and a digital camera are available for researcher use.
 Scanners include: